 Each of the 32 regions where the long-term unemployment rate was less than 1.5 % had a relatively low total unemployment rate in 2012.
 The highest total unemployment rate was recorded in the Swedish region of Mellersta Norrland (8.4 %), which was 2.1 percentage points less than the EU-28 average.
 Each of the Swedish regions with very low long-term unemployment rates and the capital regions of Finland and Romania reported total unemployment rates above 6.0 %.
 As such, the long-term unemployed accounted for a relatively small share of the total number of unemployed persons in these regions (generally 15–20 %).
 By contrast, total unemployment rates in the German regions with very low long-term unemployment rates were consistently below 4.5 %.
 As such, the long-term unemployed generally accounted for around one third of the total number of unemployed persons in these regions.

 Data sources and availability

 Employment statistics can be used for a number of different analyses, including macroeconomic (in other words, labour as a production factor), productivity or competitiveness studies.
-They can also be used to study a range of social and behavioural aspects related to an individual’s employment situation, such as the social integration of minorities, or employment as a source of household income.
+They can also be used to study a range of social and behavioural aspects related to an individual’s employment situation, such as youth employment, the social integration of minorities, or employment as a source of household income.